lagom/lagom-akka-discovery-service-locator/README.md

 </dependency>
 ```

 The Guice module [AkkaDiscoveryServiceLocatorModule](https://github.com/lagom/lagom-akka-discovery-service-locator/blob/master/service-locator/javadsl/src/main/java/com/lightbend/lagom/javadsl/akka/discovery/AkkaDiscoveryServiceLocatorModule.java) will be added by default to your project, but will only wire in the [AkkaDiscoveryServiceLocator](https://github.com/lagom/lagom-akka-discovery-service-locator/blob/master/service-locator/javadsl/src/main/java/com/lightbend/lagom/javadsl/akka/discovery/AkkaDiscoveryServiceLocator.java) when running in production mode.

 In development, your Lagom application will keep using the Lagom's dev-mode `ServiceLocator`.

 Next, you will need to configure Akka Discovery in your `application.conf` file.
-Consult [Akka Discovery] documentation for further instructions.
+Consult the [Akka Discovery][] documentation for further instructions.

 ## Configuration for Lagom Scala